 Figure 5.
-Available capacity in 2018 and 2017 for export and import as a portion of installed capacity for each cross-border interconnector.
+Available capacity in 2019 and 2018 for export and import as a portion of installed capacity for each cross-border interconnector.
 Source: Nord Pool Spot and SKM Syspower.

-The capacity available to the market on Norway's largest interconnection between eastern Norway (NO1) and central Sweden (SE3) was significantly increased from 2017 to 2018.
-The improvement was due to the completion of the maintenance work on the subsea cables in the inner Oslofjord.
-As shown in Table 1, the export capacity increased by 25 percentage points from 2017 to 2018, whereas the import capacity increased by 14 percentage points.
+The capacity available to the market on Norway's largest interconnection between eastern Norway (NO1) and central Sweden (SE3) decreased from 2018 to 2019.
+This was mostly due to maintenance work on the interconnection.
+As shown in Table 3, the export capacity decreased by 7 percentage points from 2018 to 2019, whereas the import capacity decreased by 11 percentage points.